alexte/hbb-tv-pp/README.md

 from your channel list.

 After this setup you can change to privacyproxy mode.
-In this mode all start pages are filtered but with the red button your can intentionally open the original hbb-tv content.
+In this mode all start pages are filtered but with the red button you can intentionally open the original hbb-tv content.

 If you want to start hbb-tv-pp in background at system start consider using "screen" or "forever"